 Or, if outdoor adventure is more your jam, escape to the outskirts of Phoenix.
 Discover miles of hiking trails, traversing its unique desert landscapes.
 To add a dash of adrenaline to the mix, pursue more high-octane pursuits by booking yourself onto a thrilling ATV ride through the Sonoran Desert.

 Ready to plan your Phoenix trip?
 Get started with these travel resources…

 While it’s not quite (yet) a household name among travelers like Phoenix, Sedona is undoubtedly one of the most stunning destinations in the US Southwest.
-Although home to only 10,000 people, the desert town has become a tourist hotspot, especially among the spiritually-included, thanks to its geomagnetic energy “vortexes.”
+Although home to only 10,000 people, the desert town has become a tourist hotspot, especially among the spiritually-inclined, thanks to its geomagnetic energy “vortexes.”

 Even if you’re not looking to balance your chi, Sedona is a fantastic spot for a relaxing Arizona desert vacation.
 Its spiritual reputation and dramatic landscapes have long attracted artists and creative types.
 Browse the eclectic art galleries in Uptown Sedona.
 Or indulge in the town’s culinary creativity with a stop at one of Sedona’s chic & sophisticated restaurants.

 Looking to suck in a little fresh air?
 The Sedona area offers hikers more than a hundred hiking trails crisscrossing its unique desert landscapes.
 Top hiking spots around Sedona include Red Rock State Park and Slide Rock State Park.

 Or, for a more relaxing outdoor activity, sip on a glass of wine at one of the Verde Valley’s many wineries to a backdrop of stunning high-desert views.